ConvertAPI/docs/blog/convert-docx-to-pdf.md

 ## Conclusion

-To sum up, there is a really simple and neat way of converting multiple Word documents into PDF file formats while leaving all the ugly work for the ConvertAPI processor.
-From now on, you simply need to copy your documents into that specified input directory and get the converted results instantly!
-It really can be set up in just a few minutes, watch a video below and see it in action.
-That’s it folks, hope you enjoy it!
+There is a really simple and neat way of converting multiple Word documents into PDF file formats while leaving all the ugly work for ConvertAPI processor.
+From now on, you simply need to copy your documents into that specified input directory and retrieve the converted results instantly!
+It really can be set up in less than few minutes, watch a video below and see it in action.

+That’s it folks, hope you find it helpful!